enricofacca/admk/README.rst

 .. end-badges

 Algebraic Dynamics Monge Kantorovich solver for solution of Optimal Transport on Graphs.
 It contains (part of) the work described in `Fast Iterative Solution of the Optimal Transport Problem on Graphs <https://doi.org/10.1137/20M137015X>`_.
-Consider citying this paper if you find the code inside this repository useful.
+Consider citying this paper if you find the code in this repository useful.